 After a lousy night of sleep, since one cannot control the level of snoring of a fellow passenger, I woke up when the first sunlight hit the train.
 When the sun set yesterday, the view was desert-like.
 Now the train was meandering between hillsides and mountains, with rivers and lakes below.
 The fisherman in their traditional fishing boats made it feel like China.

 The last few hundred kilometers to Beijing bring the train through these beautiful valleys.
 That includes a never-ending amount of tubes.
 Some last a second while a few last about a minute to get through.
 They keep on coming.
 Surprisingly, the tunnels last till the last part of the journey to Beijing.

 In my effort to create a video reporting for this trip, I had the cameraman waiting for me in Beijing.
 That morning we communicated to meet up in front of the Beijing railway station and take some footage there.
 It took till 10 am before we managed to both find a signal that allowed our WhatsApp’s to go through.
 But by the time we were about to make sure I would come out of the station where he would have a good shot of me, the line dropped.
 And my signal would stay offline till far after the point where I’d reach Beijing.
 The telecoms weren’t helping the filming.

 Oops, a ticket?

 And, I spotted my camera buddy as soon as I was way past the point where we could make that unique shot of me exiting.
-A bit of improvisation, some good acting work and a resourceful cameraman was all it took to make us deserve a coffee across the street.
+A bit of improvisation, some good acting work, and a resourceful cameraman were all it took to make us deserve a coffee across the street.

 Oh, did I tell you this all happened in the pouring rain?